-30. A standard year of instance commenced on 29 September 2017.
-Final assessment for a particular module counted within the year of instance took place in June 2018, with an opportunity to resit or resubmit in September 2018.
-The student did not take the assessment in June 2018, but did so for the first time at the resit or resubmission opportunity in September 2018.
-The module is treated as completed, because the assessment was taken within 13 calendar months of 29 September 2017, the start of the year of instance.
+30. A standard year of instance commenced on 29 September 2020.
+Final assessment for a particular module counted within the year of instance takes place in June 2021, with an opportunity to resit or resubmit in September 2021.
+The student does not take the assessment in June 2021, but does so for the first time at the resit or resubmission opportunity in September 2021.
+The module is treated as completed, because the assessment was taken within 13 calendar months of 29 September 2020, the start of the year of instance.